wttat/af2-batch-cdk/README.md

       Note: You have to do this at the same time.

 3. Additional settings:

-   **This action will lower fsx price and throughput, therefore may increase the EC2 cost, please think ahead although you could change it later.**
+   **This action will lower fsx price and throughput, therefore may increase the EC2 cost, please think ahead although you could edit it later.**

-    If you want to deeply reduce cost, you could change the fsx volume size in vpc_ec2.py,row 119: from
+    If you want to deeply reduce cost, you could edit the fsx volume size in vpc_ec2.py,row 119:

+    from

         storage_capacity_gib = 4800,
     to

         storage_capacity_gib = 2400,
     then you have to manually change the fsx compression type to lz4 before all file are decompressed.

-    Or change row 113-115 if you know what this means:
+    Or edit row 113-115 if you know what this means:

+    ```
     #lustre_configuration={"deployment_type": fsx.LustreDeploymentType.PERSISTENT_1,
     #                     "per_unit_storage_throughput":100},
     lustre_configuration={"deployment_type": fsx.LustreDeploymentType.SCRATCH_2},
+    ```

 ## Parameter Description of command.json